“White Houses” by Amy Bloom.

-The book, “White Houses” by Amy Bloom is an interesting read.
-At the beginning of the summer, I received an email with a group of book titles.
-They were all stories of important historical figures, but their stories were told from the point of view of the luminaries mistresses.
-This gave me pause, and I had to think about it.
+At the beginning of summer I received an email with a group of book titles.
+They were all stories of famous historical figures, but their stories were told from the point of view of the luminaries’ mistresses.
+This gave me pause and I had to think about it.
 In general mistresses aren’t heroes but villains.
-They are home wreckers and disruptors, and could be evidence of a character flaw in an individual.
+They are viewed as home wreckers and disruptors or could be evidence of a moral character flaw in an individual.
 All of this had to be put aside or reconciled in order to give credence to the narrator.
-Once this was sorted out, and given that mistresses are present throughout history.
-We, without judgement take their presence as a fact, and move on to the book.
+Once this was sorted out and given that mistresses are present throughout history, we without judgement suspend disbelief, take their witness as fact and move on to the story in the book.

 The book by Amy Bloom did not take me by surprise.
 I had read “Eleanor Roosevelt”, by Blanche Wiesen Cook, and “No Ordinary Time”, by Doris Kearns Goodwin.
-I’d also read “Eleanor and Hick”, by Susan Quinn, so I felt I already knew a piece of the whole.
-This would fill in some of the spaces in my mind of what it might have been like, and looked like, from this imaginative and unusual point of view.
-Did I believe the mistress would tell me more about of the truth?
+I’d also read “Eleanor and Hick”, by Susan Quinn, so I felt I already knew a part of the whole.
+Would this experience fill in some of the spaces in my mind?
+What might it have been like and looked like from this imaginative and unusual point of view?
+Did I believe the mistress would tell me more of the truth?

 Now to the Author’s talent.
 I enjoyed her style and prose.
 I found her writing witty and profound.
 There are many passages I found inspiring in “White Houses”.
 The one I’d like to share, was very close to the end when Lorena Hick was reminiscing on Eleanor’s funeral, on the past, and her relationship with her.
 She was aware that with ER, it would be a full life for her, she was in love with her, but with a partial commitment.
 At moments Lorena compares the experience to living “amputated”, and replies “I got by.”, and, “..often broke, occasionally bitter, but not disabled.” (pg 168).